China Ancient Trip, Day 9: Beijing

 A map of the Forbidden City

-It still early for lunch.
-We skipped Hutong that supposed to be on our itinerary, instead we went shopping at Yashow market.
-Goods like clothes, leather bags, handicrafts can be found here with decent prices.
-Mind you that this renowned place offers "not-so-original" within a 4-storey building.
-Pretty amazed with my wife skills, I chose to abstain from the bargaining scene.
+It's still early for lunch.
+We skipped Hutong, which was supposed to be on our itinerary; instead, we went shopping at Yashow market.
+Goods like clothes, leather bags, and handicrafts can be found here with decent prices.
+Mind you that this renowned place offers "not-so-original" within a 4-story building.
+Pretty amazed with my wife's skills, I chose to abstain from the bargaining scene.
 She managed to chop down a whopping ~80% reduction from the original price!.

-On that afternoon, we went to Yonghe Temple, popularly known as Lama Temple, very important attraction just after the Forbidden City.
-It's about 6km from the Yashow market.
+On that afternoon, we went to Yonghe Temple, popularly known as Lama Temple, a very important attraction just after the Forbidden City.
+It's about 6 km from the Yashow market.

 The main gate at the Southern end of the central axis